Uliori/BabuPagerViewController/README.md

 ```

 #### 3. func titleForTab(index: Int) -> String
-Ask the data source for the title of the tab
+Asks the data source for the title of the tab
 ```swift
 func titleForTab(index: Int) -> String {
   return self.titles[index]